Alexander Isak, Callum Wilson, Harvey Barnes: Newcastle injury list & return dates

 3. Jamaal Lascelles (calf)

 Lascelles missed training and didn't travel to Fulham in the FA Cup due to a calf issue.
 Eddie Howe stressed the injury was not serious.
-Expected return: Luton Town (H) - 03/02
+He is in contention for the weekend.
+Expected return: Nottingham Forest (A) - 10/02

 4. Joe Willock (Achilles)

 Willock has reaggravated an Achilles injury and missed the win over Chelsea in November.
-Howe described the setback as a ‘massive blow’ and has since been ruled out for over a month after receiving injections.
+Howe described the setback as a ‘massive blow’ and has since been ruled out for the past two months.
+He is close to a return.
 Expected return: Nottingham Forest (A) - 10/02